kayac/ecspresso/README.md

 ### Quick Start

-ecspresso enable to manage your **existing/running ECS services** easy.
+ecspresso can easily manage for your existing/running ECS service by codes.

+Try `ecspresso init` for your ECS service with option `--region`, `--cluster` and `--service`.

 ```console
 $ ecspresso init --region ap-northeast-1 --cluster default --service myservice --config config.yaml